jpbarraca/silencer/README.md

 silencer
 ========

-Experimental encrypted PushBullet (Android/Chrome Extension only)
+Experimental encrypted PushBullet (Android/Chrome Extension only) using AES-GCM and WebCrypto.

 # Setup
 ## Chrome Extension